 We can identify what we’re really arguing about by asking ourselves: “Why am I choosing to be upset?”
 It won’t work to say, “I’m angry because you did this!”
 That’s just a way to manipulate the other person into doing what we want.
-We need to examine whatever we believe about the person or the situation, because our belief is the source of our reaction, not the conditions.
+We need to examine what we believe about the situation and the person, because our belief is the source of our reaction, not the conditions.

 Guaranteeing safety means agreeing right up front that anything can be said without getting whacked for it, now or later.
 Criticizing, blaming and shaming must be off-limits.
-It means arguing without making the other person wrong, or responsible for whatever’s happening inside us.
+It means arguing without making the other person wrong, and without making him or her responsible for what’s happening inside us.

 It won’t work to think: “How can I get this person to change for me?”
 But it will work to think: “How can I change?”
 Because as we change in relation to a situation, everyone else involved changes along with us.
 We need to ask ourselves: “What am I willing to give, and what would I like to receive in exchange?”
 And then share that with the other person in factual, neutral statements.

 If we associate inner strength with force, we’ll push hard against what we don’t like, which will produce more problems.
 In the end, our efforts will work against us and we’ll miss out on finding our real power.
 How do we drop resistance?
-By letting people be who they are without wanting them to change for us.
+By letting people be as they are, without wanting them to change for us.